 - 1. Degree requirements.
 Doctoral applicants must be enrolled and in good standing in a Ph.D. program at an accredited academic medical center or research institute.
-The applicant must have already completed two years of a doctoral program, including formal coursework and qualifying examination requirements, and have selected a sponsor who focuses a major portion of their lab's activities on DM.
-Postdoctoral applicants must have a Ph.D., M.D., D.O. or other doctoral degree in his/her profession from an accredited domestic or foreign institution before a MDF Fellowship award can be activated.
-Degree must be received within no more than three years before the fellowship period.
-Documentation of successful completion of a doctoral degree must be submitted prior to the start of the award. - 2.
+By the time of the award, the applicant must have completed two years of a doctoral program, including formal coursework and any qualifying examination requirements, and have selected a sponsor who focuses a major portion of their lab's activities on DM. - Postdoctoral applicants must have a Ph.D., M.D., D.O., or other doctoral degree in their profession from an accredited domestic or foreign institution before an MDF Fellowship award can be activated.
+The degree must be received within no more than three years before the fellowship period.
+Documentation of successful completion of a doctoral degree must be submitted prior to the start of the award.
+The sponsor of the applicant must focus a major portion of his or her lab's activities on DM. - 2.
 Commitment to myotonic dystrophy research.
-The MDF supports Ph.D. and postdoctoral scholars with outstanding potential to make contributions to myotonic dystrophy research.
+The MDF supports doctoral and postdoctoral scholars with outstanding potential to make contributions to myotonic dystrophy research.
 Previous work in this area is strongly encouraged but not required.
 However, the applicant should document how previous experience and interests will enhance the proposed research to address important questions related to myotonic dystrophy.
 The applicant and sponsor must demonstrate a strong and enduring commitment to current and future research in this area. - 3.
 Sponsor.
 The applicant must identify a qualified sponsor to directly oversee and supervise the research activities.
 That sponsor must have background experience in myotonic dystrophy or a field of study relevant to the candidate's application and be willing to actively support the applicant.
 The sponsor must document the availability of space, facilities, and research support to provide an outstanding training experience.
 For applicants who propose continued work at an institution where they have been engaged for more than one year, it is important that the sponsor document how the MDF award will enhance the opportunity for new research experiences and broaden the scientific and/or clinical background of the applicant.
 It is expected that the sponsor will encourage and assist the prospective Doctoral or Postdoctoral Fellow with the application.
+Co-sponsors are encouraged when projects utilize a multidisciplinary approach (e.g., two co-sponsors, one in a biotechnology company and the other in academia, for an early-stage drug discovery and development project).